As we head into a dry and hot summer, learn how to keep you and your family safe

-Due to privacy concerns, if you need to contact Council to discuss a deceased estate or to advise us of the passing of one of our ratepayers, we require you to submit a copy of the ratepayer’s Death Certificate and Will that lists you as the Executor of the Estate, by using this link Create Deceased Estate Notification.
+Due to privacy concerns, if you need to contact Council to discuss a deceased estate or to advise us of the passing of one of our ratepayers, we require you to submit a copy of the ratepayer’s death certificate and will that lists you as the executor of the estate, by using the following link: Create deceased estate notification.

 Interest charges will continue to be applied but no further action, including reminder and final reminder notices will be undertaken for up to six months, at which time the account will then be reviewed.
 If Council’s quarterly Centrelink verification identifies a person as deceased, the pension rebate in the deceased's name will be removed from the property as the eligibility has ceased.

-Due to privacy concerns, Rate accounts can only be discussed with:
+Due to privacy concerns, accounts can only be discussed with:

 All submissions received by Council from the public regarding the upcoming financial year's rates and charges are reported to Council and all submissions considered prior to adopting the plan.